COVID-19 Information for Prospective Students

 All the teaching will be conducted online, and students will receive their classes via Microsoft Teams platform only.
 There will be no direct contact between the students and their tutors.

-This option will be implemented in case the Government guidelines, and pandemic situation changes.
+This option will be implemented in case the Government guidelines, and the pandemic changes.

 Those students who are not satisfied with the course online delivery option will have an opportunity to freeze their semester until the pandemic situation changes, and the College resumes the on-site classes.
 No additional course fees will be charged due to the change.